Internal product documentation vs. customer support knowledge base

 Best practices

 Product documentation requires ongoing collaboration and oversight.
 You want everyone to actively follow the standards you have set in daily work and contribute information where it makes sense.
 (For example, engineering might own deployment instructions.)
 A good structure can help drive buy-in.
 Keep things sorted into folders and searchable.
 Use tables, text formatting, and whiteboards so information is easy to digest — templates are a great way to do this.
-As a bonus, if you use Aha! software, our AI writing assistant helps you draft quality notes in less time.
+As a bonus, if you use Aha! software, our AI assistant helps you draft quality notes in less time.

 Customer support knowledge bases require equally high standards.
 You want to prioritize updates by customer impact and time sensitivity.
 Follow a logical structure and a style guide across support articles.
 Use videos, screenshots, and clear copy to help readers learn quickly.
 Monitor page engagement to learn what resonates with readers and what does not, so you can improve.